mohamad-tohidi/texttools/README.md

 - **`user_prompt="..."`** → Allows you to inject a custom instruction or prompt into the model alongside the main template.
 This gives you fine-grained control over how the model interprets or modifies the input text.

 - **`temperature=0.0`** → Determines how creative the model should respond.
 Takes a float number from `0.0` to `1.0`.

+- **`validator=validation_function`** → Forces TheTool to validate the output result based on your custom validator.
+Validator should return bool (True if there were no problem, False if the validation failed.)
+If validator failed, TheTool will retry to get another output by modifying `temperature`.

 All these parameters can be used individually or together to tailor the behavior of any tool in **TextTools**.